sontt9/ssh-tasks/README.md

 ### Local tasks

-You can also create scripts that run once locally.
+You can also create scripts that run once, locally.

 ```
 # tasks/bundle-install-all.sh